gigapod/sik-demo-sandbox-test/_projects/sfe-test-project.md

 ---
 title: "Project 1 - Circuit A"
 category: "Project 1"
+description: "Learning about LEDs and controlling them with embedded programming"
 layout: project/sfe_banner_image_prj
-thumbnail: "/assets/img/photos/rp3.webp"
+thumbnail: "assets/img/photos/sik-proj1-a/sik-docs-prj-01.png"
-banner_image: "/assets/img/photos/rp3.webp"
+bg_image: "/assets/img/photos/sik-proj1-a/sik-docs-prj-01.png"
 about_title: "Project Overview"
 previous_project: "/projects/sample-banner-image-3"
 next_project: "/projects/sample-bg-overlay-3"
 featured: true

 # Additional content displayed  after main content
 about_content: |
-  <p>This branding campaign for Innovative Brands focused on creating a cohesive visual identity that resonates with their target audience.
-The campaign included logo design, marketing materials, and a comprehensive brand guideline.</p>
-  <p>The new branding has successfully positioned the client as a leader in their industry, with increased brand recognition and customer engagement.</p>

----

-You can find LEDs in just about any source of light, from the bulbs lighting your home to the tiny status lights flashing on your home electronics.
+  <p>You can find LEDs in just about any source of light, from the bulbs lighting your home
+  to the tiny status lights flashing on your home electronics.
 Blinking an LED is the classic starting point for learning how to program embedded electronics.
 It’s the “Hello, World!” of microcontrollers.
-In this circuit, you’ll write code that makes an LED blink on and off.
+In this circuit, you’ll write code that makes an LED blink on and off. </p>

+---

 <figure class="itooltip itooltip-dark hover-scale rounded" title='<p class="mb-0">Circuit 1A - what is needed</p>'>
     <img src="/assets/img/photos/sik-proj1-a/sik-demo-prj1-ca-need.png"  alt="" />